Best Career Options in Agriculture

 Veterinarians must complete a Doctor of Veterinary Medicine degree at an accredited college.

 They must meet state licensing requirements, including passing the North American Veterinary Licensing Examination.

 Salary: Veterinarians earned an average of $93,830 in May 2018; 10% earned less than $56,540, and the highest 10% earned more than $162,450.

 Job Outlook: The BLS estimates that opportunities for veterinarians will have grown by 19% between 2016 and 2026 – much faster than average.

 Agricultural commodities traders analyze price trends for products like soybeans, corn, coffee, sugar, cotton, milk, and meat.
 They establish market values and execute trades.
 Commodities brokers develop relationships with clients and sell agricultural products to food manufacturing and distribution clients.

-Traders and brokers earn bachelor’s degrees in finance, agriculture, economics or agribusiness.
-In order to work in this field, it’s necessary to have an in-depth knowledge of the factors impacting the supply and demand for agricultural products.
+Traders and brokers earn bachelor’s degrees in finance, agriculture, economics, or agribusiness.
+To work in this field, it’s necessary to have an in-depth knowledge of the factors affecting supply and demand of agricultural products.

 Agricultural Equipment/Supplies Sales

 Agricultural sales representatives promote farm products like seed, fertilizer, equipment, tools, fuel, software or computers, greenhouses, storage structures, and fencing.
 They negotiate terms of sales and secure clients, while also educating and training farmers on any new products that they sell.

 Agricultural sales representatives come from a variety of backgrounds, including those with experience as farmers, as well as graduates of agricultural and business degree programs.